What is an Aktiengesellschaft (AG)? Everything you need to know about the stock company in Germany

 How are AG shares transferred?

-In order to trade the shares on one of the international stock exchanges, the AG must first go through the initial public offering process.
+To trade the shares on one of the international stock exchanges, the AG must first go through the initial public offering process.
 This requires compliance with certain legal requirements laid down in the Börsengesetz (stock exchange act) and the Börsenzulassungsverordnung (stock exchange admission ordinance).
-Being listed on the stock exchange also creates additional disclosure requirements.

 [BEGIN: Insert an Image between this tag]